acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 * For STM32 platforms we provide example integration files and instructions for how to set up a project in STM32CubeIDE.

-* Other ARM Cortex M0, M4 and M7 based platform can easily be used by writing a custom implantation of the HAL integration layer.
+* Other ARM Cortex M0, M4 and M7 based platform can easily be used by writing a custom implementation of the HAL integration layer.
 A handful functions that use MCU specific driver functions for accessing timers, SPI and GPIO have to be implemented.

+For more detailed information on how to implement the HAL integration layer used by RSS, there is a user guide available at `acconeer.com <https://acconeer.com>`__.

 Based on these deliveries it is possible for the customer to create their own integration layer for any platform that uses a supported processor architecture.
 The currently available products and corresponding software deliveries are listed in :numref:`fig_product_sw_offer`, refer to documentation for each specific product for further details.